Skip to content

 Beyond the automatic non-negativity enforcement described above, do you see real use cases for attaching application-specific range bounds to absolute quantities directly — for example, clamping a sensor's mass reading to its physical measurement range, or bounding a duration to a maximum scheduling window?

-This feature is new in the units-library space.
-No prior library that we know of provides this capability.
+This feature is novel in the units-library space.
+No prior mainstream library that we know of provides this capability, so the solution is not yet proven in production.
 We have tried to make the design principled and composable, but there are certainly use cases we have not thought of.

 If you work with geodetic coordinates, sensor data pipelines, game physics, audio DSP, or any domain where your quantity points live in a bounded or periodic domain, we would love to hear from you: